-If you’re a kombucha brewer, you’ve definitely experienced yeast before.
-We get lots of questions about what that brown stringy stuff is that’s floating around your brew or growing along the bottom of your SCOBY.
+If you’re a kombucha brewer, you’ve definitely seen yeast before.
+We get lots of questions about what that brownish stringy stuff is that’s floating around your brew or growing along the bottom of your SCOBY.
 Don’t worry, it’s not mold, its just yeast!
-While it might not be the most attractive part of homebrewing (and can even make your brew look a bit cloudy), yeast plays a critical role in the fermentation process and helps carbonate your kombucha by releasing carbon dioxide.
-We sure love having lots of carbonation in our booch.
+While it might not be the most attractive part of home brewing (and can even make your brew look a bit cloudy), yeast plays a critical role in the fermentation process and helps carbonate your kombucha by releasing carbon dioxide.
+We personally love to pop a bottle of booch with lots of carbonation.

-So if you’re noticing some brown stringy stuff growing along your SCOBY or in your brew, don’t worry, it’s not mold!
-If you’re still worried, check out our quick read about what causes mold (a very rare occurrence!).
-Be sure to open up a SCOBY Hotel
+So if you’re noticing some brown stringy stuff growing around your SCOBY or in your brew, don’t worry about it.
+If you see something in your jar that green and white that looks like mold, check out our quick read about what causes mold.